nbeaver/recoll_status/README.rst

 :Copyright: This document has been placed in the public domain.

 `Recoll`_ currently provides no convenient `command to report its status`_ during indexing.
-However, the files in ``~/.recoll/`` have a lot of information about the status of the database, though it is somewhat inconvenient to interpret this information.
+However, the files in ``~/.recoll/`` have a lot of information about the status of the database and the ``recollindex`` process, though it is somewhat inconvenient to interpret this information.
-To make this easier,
+To make it easier,
-this repository has a combination shell/python script to give information about how long it's been since the last index, if a ``recollindex`` process is running and, if so, what it is doing and how far a long it is.
+this repository has a combination shell/python script to give information about how long it's been since the last index, if a ``recollindex`` process is running and, if so, what it is doing and how far along it is.

 .. _Recoll: http://www.lesbonscomptes.com/recoll/
 .. _command to report its status: https://bitbucket.org/medoc/recoll/issue/154/show-status-of-how-many-documents-are-not